Free photo to cross stitch converterConvert a photo to a cross stitch pattern (free)

 Yes.
 The full editor includes brush, fill, and selection tools.
 You can change colors, remove stitches, add backstitch for definition, and clean up any areas that didn't convert well.

-Yes—pixel art often converts better than photos because it already has defined color blocks and clean edges.
-Upload your sprite or pixel art image, and the converter will match colors to DMC or Anchor threads.
-No confetti cleanup needed for most pixel art.
+Yes — pixel art often converts better than photos because it already has defined color blocks and clean edges.
+Upload your sprite or pixel art image, and the converter will match colors across 40+ thread brands (DMC, Anchor, Cosmo, Madeira and more).
+See our pixel art to cross stitch guide for step-by-step instructions.

 Upload your photo, adjust the color count and pattern size, then preview the result in real time.
-StitchMate automatically matches colors to DMC, Anchor, or Cosmo threads.
+Stitchmate automatically matches colors across 40+ thread brands (DMC, Anchor, Cosmo, Madeira, JP Coats and more).
 When it looks right, export as a PDF with symbols and thread list.

-Yes—start from any photo, image, or blank canvas.
-Adjust colors, size, and detail until it matches your vision.
+Yes — start from any photo, image, or blank canvas.
+Prefer to design from scratch?
+Use the cross stitch pattern maker instead.
 The full editor lets you modify individual stitches, add backstitch outlines, and swap thread colors.
-Every pattern is fully customizable.

 See how your photo converts